EricDelgado993/Dynamic-Movement/README.md

 2. **Simulate Dynamics**: Use the Newton-Euler-1 algorithm to compute position updates based on velocity and acceleration.
 3. **Log Data**: Record trajectory data for all characters at each time step.
 4. **Analyze Output**: Use the `results.txt` file to visualize or analyze the movement trajectories.

 ---

-This project is a great example of simulating dynamic systems and implementing steering behaviors for character movement.
-Perfect for games, simulations, and AI behavior modeling.

----